Samson in rabbinic literature: His strength

 Samson's shoulders were sixty ells broad.
 He was lame in both feet, but when the spirit of God came upon him he could step with one stride from Zoreah to Eshtaol, while the hairs of his head arose and clashed against one another so that they could be heard for a like distance.
 He was so strong that he could uplift two mountains and rub them together like two clods of earth, yet his superhuman strength, like Goliath's, brought woe upon its possessor.
 In licentiousness he is compared with Amnon and Zimri, both of whom were punished for their sins.
-Samson's eyes were put out because he had "followed them" too often.
+Samson's eyes were put out because he had "followed them" too often. (i.e. as his eyes led him astray by lust, this was the reason he was blinded).
 When Samson was thirsty (compare Judges 15:18-19) God caused a well of water to spring from his teeth.

 In the twenty years during which Samson judged Israel, he never required the least service from an Israelite, and he piously refrained from taking the name of God in vain.
 As soon, therefore, as he told Delilah that he was a Nazarite of God she immediately knew that he had spoken the truth.
 When he pulled down the temple of Dagon and killed himself and the Philistines, the structure fell backward, so that he was not crushed, his family being thus enabled to find his body and to bury it in the tomb of his father.

 In the Talmudic period many seem to have denied that Samson was a historic figure, regarding him as a purely mythological personage.
 This is apparently the heretical theory which the Talmud attempts to refute, by giving the names of his sister (named Nishyan or Nashyan) and mother.